at4pm/CompletionCounter/about.md

-# Completions
+# Completion Counter
 *I forgot how many times I beat the nightmare*

+## Features
-This mod adds a counter for how many times you beat a level next to the progress bar.
+Adds a counter to the LevelInfoLayer for how many times you beat a level

+## Usage
+1. Open the LevelInfoLayer of a level.

+## Credits
+- @at4pm - Creator of the mod
+- @gdjayy - Initial idea for the mod
+- @datacocat - Additional ideas for the mod